High rise skyscraper offering the best alternative investments

 Collectables

 This alternative asset class essentially includes items that hold value due to either popularity or rarity.
-Collectables can be an interesting area for investors to expand into, particularly if a strong interest or understanding regarding a specific item is displayed, for example, in fine art, classic cars, wine, rare whisky, handbags, watches or even, more recently, virtual collectibles such as NFTs (non-fungible tokens).
+Collectables can be an interesting area for investors to expand into, particularly if a strong interest or understanding regarding a specific item is displayed, for example, in fine art, classic cars, wine, rare whisky, handbags or watches.

 Most often, luxury goods and other collectables don't constitute very notable portions of the alternative asset holdings of many wealthy individuals.
 However, it is interesting to learn that the average value of luxury goods has grown by 129% over the past 10 years, as measured by the Knight Frank Luxury Investment Index.
 Specifically, rare whisky has experienced major value growth over that same decade, with an approximate 478% value increase.